-El Paso Man’s Car Stolen, Destroyed Hours After He Invited Community To Mass Shooting Victim Wife’s Funeral
+Antonio Basco’s Car Stolen After He Invited Community To His Wife’s Funeral — She Died In The El Paso Shooting

-Thousands of strangers showed up to support Antonio Basco after his wife was killed in the El Paso mass shooting, attending the woman’s funeral after her husband said they had no other family to attend and opened up the service to the public.
+Thousands of strangers showed up to support Antonio Basco after his wife was killed in the El Paso mass shooting.
+They were moved to attend the woman’s funeral after Basco said they had no other family to attend and opened up the service to the public.

 But while they were mourning, someone else stole and then vandalized Antonio’s car at his home in El Paso, leaving it a ruined wreck.
 Pictures showed that the car’s hood and windshield were smashed, and reports indicated that the car was left unusable after the act of vandalism.